History of Chitrakoot

-, and centre of ritual activity, this Ram Ghat has the reputation of being the most frequented in Chitrakoot.
-The "Aarti" performed in the evening is particularly beautiful.
+Ram Ghat: On the banks of the River Mandakini and centre of ritual activity, this Ram Ghat has the reputation of being the most frequented in Chitrakoot.
+The "Aarti" performed in the evening is the main attraction of this site.

 Janki Kund: This is an unusual cave over the Mandakini River, and it is said to be the place where Goddess Sita bathed.
 She would bathe during her stay while her husband Lord Rama was exiled from Ayodhya.
 Janaki Kund is a peaceful and quiet Ghat opposite to which the Raghubir Mandir stands.